speakfriend/speakfriend/README.md

 sudo docker run --name tutorial -p 5432:5432 \
                 -e POSTGRES_PASSWORD=mysecretpassword \
                 -d postgres

+# Make you have put POSTGREST (the binary) into the project root, or your $PATH.

 # Now you can install the image and get things running!